TheElectricDream/IEI-ATS/README.md

 ## Citation

-If you use IEI-ATS in your research, please cite us!
+If you use IEI-ATS in your research, please cite:

 ```bibtex
 @inproceedings{crain2026ieats,